 The colliders involved in each event is identified by its integer handle.

-Intersection events are triggered when two colliders (where at least one of them is a sensor) transition between intersecting or not.
-Contact events are triggered when two non-sensor colliders transition between having zero contact points and having at least one contact point.
+Collision events are triggered when two colliders transition between intersecting or not.
 Transitioning between having one contact point to having more than one contact points is not reported an event.

-Intersection (resp. contact) events are only generated between two colliders (where at least one of the is a sensor) if at
+Collision events are only generated between two colliders if at least one of them has the

 The contact graph (encapsulated by the